 Secondly, that the public debt of Alberta, direct and indirect, by the end of 1922 was approximately 50 per cent larger than that of Manitoba and more than twice as large as that of Saskatchewan, although the latter Province had a population 30 per cent larger than Alberta.
-At the end of 1922, the gross funded and unfunded debt and contingent liabilities was 104 millions, less cash and securities, sinking funds and school lands funds totalling nine million dollars, leaving a balance of 95 million dollars.
-A reference to the comparative statement of capital debt hereinafter appearing (Table II) shows that at the end of 1921 the net general debt and contingent liabilities amounted to \$70,777,000.
+At the end of 1922, the gross funded and unfunded debt and contingent liabilities was 104 millions, less cash and securities, sinking funds and school lands funds totalling nine million dollars, leaving a balance of 95 million A reference to the comparative statement of capital dollars. debt hereinafter appearing (Table II) shows that at the end of 1921 the net general debt and contingent liabilities amounted to \$70,777,000.
 The extent to which financial commitments had then been made, which subsequently proved such a serious financial problem for the Province, may be indicated by the following items forming part of the net general debt and contingent liabilities at the end of that year.

-Expenditures for Railways \$ Railway Guarantees 17,094,000 5,400,000 3,914,000 5,010,000 Total\$ 42,650,000 was to account for a very substantial portion of the capital losses subsequently sustained by the Province.
+Expenditures for Railways Railway Guarantees Lethbridge Northern Guarantees Miscellaneous Guarantees Advances to Income Account Deferred Charges and Capital Losses 17,094,000 5,400,000 3,914,000 5,010,000 Total \$42,650,000 was to account for a very substantial portion of the capital losses subsequently sustained by the Province.
 It is also interesting to note that by the end of that year expenditure on roads, bridges and ferries had accounted for \$9,316,000 and public buildings and miscellaneous public works for \$10,732,000.
 The construction of the University plant had also been completed at a cost of nearly \$5,000,000.